 College of Engineering Career Development Office

 Serving undergraduate and graduate students in biomedical engineering, computer engineering, electrical engineering, materials science, mechanical engineering, photonics, and systems engineering, with concentrations available in manufacturing, aerospace, technology innovation, nanotechnology, and energy technologies and environmental engineering.
-Programs focus on developing “Societal Engineers,” innovators that are able to link material learned in coursework to real-world issues.
+Programs focus on developing “Societal Engineers,” innovators that are able to link material learned in coursework to real-world solutions.

 View location and contact information